beaurancourt/blog/markdown/warcraft-design-evolution.md

 knew tons of folks on my server and they knew me.
 A big part of that was being forced to form groups and guilds with the same folks on your server over and over, and being forced to play against the same horde premades in Warsong Gulch every night.
-Solve queue problems letting the factions play against each other (they always could use the practice after all).
+Solve queue problems by letting the factions play against each other (they always could use the practice after all).
 Offer low-population servers one-way transfers to medium-population servers.
 Point new players to *medium* population servers.
 Otherwise, make it *difficult* to